-Together with the well built low profile design, our Four Wheel Camper makes us as happy as can be.
-We laughed with Jens from Wohnkabinencenter when he told us that Four Wheel Campers imports the vinyl canvass they use from Germany, and then re-imports it back as part of their campers.
+Together with the well-built low-profile design, our Four Wheel Camper makes us as happy as can be.
+We laughed with Jens from Wohnkabinencenter when he told us that Four Wheel Campers imports the vinyl canvass they use from Germany, and then re-import it back as part of their campers.
 Good things from the old world meet good things from the new world.
 We love it!

 I could go on for hours telling you about our trips, but planning our next trip is waiting.
 Thank you for your interest!

 Truck: 2004 Ford F-150 5.4 Triton extended cab, short-bed, 4×4, gas

 Camper: Four Wheel Camper Hawk (called Grizzly in Germany)

 Tie-downs and Turnbuckles: Ratched straps and self made tie-down rings